tylerjuniorcollege/slim-layout/README.md

 Will disable the layout and let you render the page just like normal.

 Additionally, if you disabled the layout previously and you need to enable the layout, using the method `enableLayout()` will let you re-enable the layout.

+### Simple Javascript/Stylesheet data
+Both the Javascript and Stylesheet types have methods for adding files and inline code to their respective arrays.

+#### Appending Files
+The `appendJavascriptFile` and `appendStylesheet` methods add the respective files to the end of the current array.

+#### Appending Inline Data
+The `appendJavascript` and `appendStyle` methods add the respective code to the end of the current array.

+#### Prepending Files
+The `prependJavascriptFile` and `prependStylesheet` methods prepend the respective files to the beginning of the array.

+#### Prepending Inline Data
+The `prependJavascript` and `prependStyle` methods prepend the respective code to the beginning of the array.

+#### Resetting Data

 ## LICENSE
 The MIT License (MIT)